jirotubuyaki/ThunderBayesR/README.md

 ![equa](./readme_images/equation_3.png "eque")

-First several durations of iterations which are called as "burn in" are error ranges.
+first several durations of iterations which are called as "burn in" are error ranges.
 For that reason, "burn in" durations are abandoned.

-### Cluster Entropy
+### Clusters Entropy
-Entropy expresses ambiguity of clustering.
+Entropy denotes ambiguity of clustering.
 As a result of simulation, data x_i joins in a particular table.
-From the total numbers n_k of a particular table k at a last iteration, a probability p_k at each cluster k is calculated.
-The entropy equation is given by:
+From the total numbers n_k of a particular table k at the last iteration, a probability p_k at each cluster k is calculated.
+The entropy equation is given by

 ![equa](./readme_images/equation_4.png "eque")